ArthurSpirling/Levellers/README.md

  [1] "sovereign" "gracious"  "reign"     "loyal"     "subjects"  "followeth" [7] "close"     "majesty's" "year"      "dutiful"
 ```
+which are obviously very similar in this case.
 Finally, we might want to compare these neighbors to those of similar terms from a corpus of modern (internet) English.
 The GloVe embeddings can help with that.
 Download the `glove.rds` object and try

 ```
 glove <- readRDS("glove.rds")